BettercareHealth/bettercare/pmc/pmc-7-medical-problems-during-pregnancy-and-the-puerperium.md

 2. A midstream urine sample for culture and sensitivity must be collected if possible to confirm the clinical diagnosis, identify the bacteria and determine the antibiotic of choice.
 3. An intravenous infusion of Balsol or Ringer’s lactate should be started and 1 litre given rapidly over 2 hours.
 Thereafter, 1 litre of Maintelyte should be given every 8 hours.
 4. An intravenous broad-spectrum antibiotic, e.g. cefuroxime (Zinecef) should be given prior to transfer.
-5. Pethidine 100 mg is given intramuscularly for severe pain while paracetamol (Panado) 2 adult tablets can be used for moderate pain.
+5. Pethidine 100&nbsp;mg is given intramuscularly for severe pain while paracetamol (Panado) 2 adult tablets can be used for moderate pain.
 6. Paracetamol (Panado) 2 adult tablets, together with tepid sponges, are used to bring down a high temperature.

 > Patients with acute pyelonephritis during pregnancy must be admitted to hospital for treatment with a broad-spectrum antibiotic.